swooshItan/uServices/README.md

     account application can make a REST API call to customer application.
 Currently, not working yet (work-in-progress) after adding security to customer application.

 # Pending
+- handle CSRF
+- add sec to account app. whether propagate token to downstream customer app or using grant-type = client_credentials?